 A POST form is a doctor’s order that helps you keep control over medical care at the end of life.
 Like a Do Not Resuscitate (DNR) order, the form tells emergency medical personnel and other health care providers whether or not to administer cardiopulmonary resuscitation (CPR) in the event of a medical emergency.
 A POST form may be used in addition to -- or instead of -- a DNR order.
 The POST form may also provide other information about your wishes for end-of-life health care, as explained just below.

 A health care professional can help you create a POST form if you have an advanced, progressive medical condition and you enter a medical facility or health care setting -- such as a hospital, nursing home, or hospice care in a facility or at home.
-To be legally valid, a POST form must be dated and signed by a doctor.
+To be legally valid, a POST form must be dated and signed by your doctor, advanced practice nurse, or physicians assistant.
 (Indiana Code § 16-36-6-8.)
 You or your legally appointed health care decisionmaker must sign the POST form.
 If a member of the medical staff does not ask you whether you want to create a POST form, you may ask for one.

 A POST form is usually printed on brightly colored paper so it will easily stand out in your medical records.
 The form travels with you if you move from one health care setting to another.
 You can change it or cancel it at any time.